 Prerequisites

-TMU has stated it will not require any prerequisites for admission, but it is recommended that applicants complete a variety of undergraduate courses in subjects like biology, chemistry, physics, and social sciences (just to name a few).
-These courses ensure that applicants have the foundational knowledge needed for success in medical school, however, there are no specific prerequisites at this time.
+TMU has stated it does not require any prerequisites for admission, but it is recommended that applicants complete a variety of undergraduate courses in subjects like biology, chemistry, physics, and social sciences (just to name a few).
+These courses ensure that applicants have the foundational knowledge needed for success in medical school, but there are no specific prerequisites at this time

 GPA

-A competitive GPA will be an important factor in the admissions process.
-As noted earlier, most medical schools in Ontario expect applicants to have a GPA of at least 3.7, and it’s likely that TMU will follow a similar standard—currently they look for students with a minimum 3.3 GPA.
-However, TMU’s commitment to diversity and inclusion may mean that applicants from underrepresented backgrounds or those with unique life experiences could be evaluated holistically, taking more than just GPA into account.
+A competitive GPA is an important factor in the admissions process.
+As noted earlier, most medical schools in Ontario expect applicants to have a GPA of at least 3.7, and TMU follows a similar standard.
+Currently they look for students with a minimum 3.5 GPA.
+However, TMU’s commitment to diversity and inclusion means that applicants from underrepresented backgrounds or those with unique life experiences could be evaluated holistically, taking more than just GPA into account.
 This is a huge stride toward diversifying representation in healthcare.

 MCAT